 The Commission has twenty-five Commissioners, including D.C.
 Court of Appeals, Superior Court, and D.C.
 Office of Administrative Hearings judges and administrators; prominent members of the D.C.
 Bar; legal services leaders; corporate counsel; legal academics; and community leaders.
 It is chaired by Peter Edelman and vice-chaired by Jim Sandman.
 Commissioners are appointed by the Court for three–year terms.

 The Commission meets in full session every six-eight weeks.
 A substantial amount of work is done though the Commission’s committees, which include both Commission members and representatives from the larger community.
-Current committees include: Self Help, Navigators, Community Integration, Coordinated Intake and Referral, Policy, and Resource Development.
-Several of these committees will move forward the Commission’s Justice for All priorities, which were adopted by the Commission in January 2022.
-(There is a Justice for All overview as well.)
+Current committees include: Self Help, Policy, AI and Access to Justice, Civil Justice Data, and Resource Development with several other work groups.

 The Commission is privately funded, predominantly by area law firms, foundations, and individuals.
 A separate 501(c)(3) organization, the D.C.
 Access to Justice Foundation, manages fundraising for the Commission.
 The Foundation has a separate Board of Directors.